Listen to the full episode here: DevReady Podcast E01 – Judy Celmins

 Anthony Sapountzis: Basically we’ve developed over the last three to four years with through our learning and the process that we had a product which is really a consulting piece of work.
 Which is DevReady.
 And that really drives the in on the research of your stakeholders.
 We are engaging with the couple of people now that look at more of a… And I think we have to have a chat with you a little bit around the actual users of research and then more diving in on that perspective.
 It could be a conversation we can have later on.
 How we add more value into that offering.
 It’s all about getting real clarity around outcomes driven focus.
 Because generally people come to you and they’re like you said, you’re trying to develop the product.

 Anthony Sapountzis: But what is the outcome of that product?
 And then that product that you’re trying to develop may not even be what you need to deliver upon that outcome.
 It’s really early stage getting an understanding of the business, the challenges that they may have building awareness in on that.
 And that’s really what that process is all about.
-Getting it quickly to an MVP stands for Minimum Viable Product.
-An MVP is the first version of your product that you can release to....
+Getting it quickly to an .
 That’s what we’re framed and what works well for us in terms of how we educate our customers.
 And that’s the question I sort of had for you.
 What are the key pivotal points in what we do 00:54:07]?
 He’s always looking at the vision of what your product may look like and basically getting a good understanding and clear picture.
 Now back in 2011 you would had a vision, and I like to ask this question because generally we have an outcome that we’re trying to achieve.

 Anthony Sapountzis: But what do imagine that to be within software is not necessarily what comes out at the end as the best result.
 So from 2011, you look way back there.
 You had a vision, you had an idea at this collaborative room where people would come in and you have some sort of fun market research.
 Where you are today, how would you describe the differences and their learnings they had to journey from where you thought you’d been to where you are now?